xlladdins/xll/talk.md

 # Calling `delete`

-Excel add-ins dealing with C++ objects typically have an object manager of some sort.
+Excel add-ins dealing with C++ objects typically have an "object manager".
 Excel knows nothing about when `new` is called to create an object so the manager tries to keep track of objects that are being used and do garbage collection.